-Naturally, you and your employer hope the share prices rises over time.
+Naturally, you and your employer hope the share prices rise over time.
 This is another reason employers offer restricted stock units to incentivize employees.
-The thinking goes that you and your coworkers are highly motivated to do everything you can to increase share value, since you’re directly rewarded when that value goes up.
+The thinking goes that you and your coworkers are highly motivated to do everything you can to increase share value since you’re directly rewarded when that value goes up.

 What Should You Think About Once Your Restricted Stock Units Vest?

 After satisfying the stated conditions detailed by your employer, the restricted stock will “vest.”
 Upon vesting, there are two items that should be considered: ownership and income tax.

 Upon vesting, you will often receive actual shares of stock that you own outright.
 This means that you have full ownership privileges that come with being a stock owner.
 You can retain the shares, sell the shares and convert to cash, and receive dividends.

 When the restricted stock units vest, the value is taxed as ordinary income subject to payroll taxes.
 You are taxed because there is no longer a substantial risk of forfeiture, and you’re responsible for paying income tax on the value received.

 Number of Restricted Stock Units x Share Price at Vesting = Taxable Income